This article was first published in November 2017, but has been updated to reflect changes since then.

 It’s not only the thought of studying hard but also managing on your own when it comes to your health and well-being.
 You just didn’t realise up to this point how much your parents/carers helped you through it (or should we say badgered and cajoled you!).

 There just isn’t enough hours in the day to manage it all.
 But what happens if it all starts to get too much?
 How do you cope?
+(Especially when there's a global pandemic?)
+We explain how to keep your health in tip top shape while at university.

 1. Mental health